Rvjonh/MusicPlayer/README.md

 ## MediaPlayer

 Media player to listen to some of my favorite songs anywhere, I always wanted to build a media player to know how this type of software work, so I decided to code one with the simpliest tecnologies beside on the web.
-So this proyect uses the next tecnologies:
+So this project uses the next tecnologies:

 Tecnologies